-Our 2014–15 exit data showed that over 90 per cent of graduates found employment in teaching.
+Our 2015-16 graduate data showed that 94 per cent of graduates found employment in teaching.
 Many gained positions at our partner schools, reporting that Kingston University provided them with an excellent start to their career.
-Graduates have become subject co-ordinators, deputy heads, headteachers and members of advisory and inspection teams.
+Graduates have become subject leaders, deputy heads, headteachers and members of advisory and inspection teams.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.